SJMdev/ECS2/README.md

 Maybe we need to switch to column major.
 I am not sure yet.

-# TODO:
+# TODO (in order of importance!):

+write / finish  Vec3f.

+Pull apart window into more managable classes.
+Maybe a LOADER class in the first place.

-wrap all SDL_Log by own print function (so that if we swap, we can replace it!)
+wrap all SDL_Log by own print function (so that if/when we swap to GLFW, we can replace it!)

-better .obj file parsing.
+Pull apart window even more: Light needs a struct.
+Clearer matrix stuff.

+Maybe a drawable(blergh) class.

+learn IBOs.

 learn vertex stretching?

-parse object filepaths (objectname, texturename?).

-Object now has a uint for a TBO (texture binding object, texture buffer object, whatever).
-The size of GLuint is predetermined, uint is not.
-I want to fix this.

 window.addshaderfromfile should have a pointer to the current active program.

+better .obj file parsing.

 unify buffers.

 #DONE:

+parse object filepaths (objectname, texturename?).

 rewrite Mat4 to be column-major instead of row-major.

 fix matrices.

 implement mat4.translate, mat4.rotate and mat4.scale (disallow shear)

+split sendObjectTobuffer into initializeBuffer & initializeTexture.

+empty main.cc and create a mainLoop in window.